 Colors on the Malecon

-So don’t visit Puerto Vallarta without experiencing the malecon, we are sure you’ll come back again if you do.
+So don’t leave Puerto Vallarta without experiencing the malecon, more than once, we are sure you’ll visit the city again if you do.

 Walking Art Tour of the Malecon